 Not only can you visit Svalbard – there is an abundance of things to see and do there.
-Snow mobiling, ATV riding, boat trips, hiking and if you’re lucky, you’ll even get a polar bear sighting (hopefully from a distance) as 3000 bears are thought to inhabit the area.
+Snow mobiling, ATV riding, boat trips, hiking and if you’re lucky, you’ll even get a polar bear sighting (hopefully from a distance) as 3000 of the creatures are thought to inhabit the area.

-For me, two things topped the list.
+For me, there were two things that I really wanted to see and do whilst there.
 To cuddle as many Arctic puppies as possible and see the Global Seed Vault in the flesh.
-I sort of managed to tick these two things off my list (lots of dogs were petted at the very least).
+I sort of managed to tick these two off my list (lots of dogs were petted at the very least).

 What is the Global Seed Vault?

 You can easily have been forgiven for not having heard of Svalbard’s Global Seed Vault.
 I hadn’t either, until a few months before I started planning my trip to the region.